andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

   - Scan operations:
     - By default, the Scan operation processes data sequentially
     - DynamoDB returns data to the application in 1 MB increments
-    - Parallel scan -> multiple worker threads that scan different partitions of a table
+    - Parallel scan -> multiple worker threads that scan different partitions of a table:
+      - NOTE: be careful that your scan doesn’t consume your table’s provisioned throughput and cause the critical parts of your application to be throttled.
+        - ====> To avoid throttling, you need to rate-limit your client application.
     - How to minimize impact of scan operations on throughput:
       - Reduce page size (using LIMIT) -> Each Query or Scan request that has a smaller page size uses fewer read operations and creates a “pause” between each request
       - Isolate scan operations -> you want to perform scans on a table that is not taking “mission-critical” traffic (ex: performing every write on two tables: a “mission-critical” table, and a “shadow” table.)